 Learning in Real Time

 In addition to conducting rigorous population research, we’ve built data feedback loops that help us iterate on our design and provide better care for our patients every day.
 We do this by analyzing data that community health workers, doctors, and other providers collect daily as they care for patients.

 A study published in BMJ Global Health evaluated rapid access to care and child mortality before and after the roll-out of ProCCM in a peri-urban area of Mali by Muso and the Malian Ministry of Health.
 When the study began in 2008, this are had one of the world's highest rates of child mortality: 1 in 7 children died before they could celebrate their fifth birthday.
 Seven years later, child deaths had become rare—only 1 in 142 children.
 These communities achieved a child mortality rate of 7 deaths per 1,000 live births, a rate comparable to the United States.

 Under-five mortality rates before and during the ProCCM intervention, in the area of the intervention (blue circles), in urban areas of Mali (black circles) and nationally in Mali (black line).

 Early Treatment Doubled

-The percentage of children sick with a fever decreased by 15%.
+The percentage of children sick with a fever was approximately cut in half.